All Episodes

 All right, as we continue, Selena Zito is with us.

-Jeff Lord is with us his podcast, The Word of the Lord.
+His podcast, The Word of the Lord.

-I was shocked when I read this guy, Daddy pays for school, or maybe he took out a student loan, but I don't see any income.
+I was shocked when I read this guy, daddy pays for school, or maybe he took out a student loan, but I don't see any income.

 Has he ever had a real job in his life?